JoeKnittel/joeknittel.github.io/_posts/2021-02-14-Managing-Databases-Using-SQL-and-Interacting-with-them-in-R.md

 Finally, we can manipulate and analyze the data from our database using SQL commands or even dplyr with pipes, as we’ve done in previous posts.

 ## Coming Up
-In our next post, we will develop a basic data-driven app using the Shiny package in R.
+In our next post, we will develop a data-driven app using the Shiny package in R.

 We’ll talk about the core components of any Shiny app, build out a UI consisting of a bunch of widgets for interactivity, and define the functions that’ll be executed upon such interactions.